 - If it is a minor medical emergency such as an adverse reaction to medication, minor allergic reactions, or other minor medical emergencies, the parent is immediately contacted to get direction on the next steps. - If an ambulance service is deemed necessary, 911 is called.
 All children are requested to be taken to hospitals closest to the campus, which may be found in the Addendum for each campus.
-Note: the cost of such ambulance service is the responsibility of the parent. - The parent(s) are then informed by phone, if not already done so. - If the parents are not available, the emergency contacts are notified unless it is a minor medical emergency. - all procedures are written up at the conclusion of the episode and sent to Bright from the Start - are presentative of Bright from the Start may contact you to ensure that the proper procedures were followed
+Note: the cost of such ambulance service is the responsibility of the parent. - The parent(s) are then informed by phone, if not already done so. - If the parents are not available, the emergency contacts are notified unless it is a minor medical emergency. - All procedures are written up at the conclusion of the episode and sent to Bright from the Start - A representative of Bright from the Start may contact you to ensure that the proper procedures were followed

-The school has acquired student accident insurance, which covers out-of-pocket medical costs up to \$1,320.
+The school has acquired student accident insurance.
 This typically covers expenses incurred in the deductible portion of the insurance policy.
-A short claim form must be completed by the parent and directed to the controller.
+A short claim form must be completed by the parent and directed to the Director of Health and Safety.
 The school will then submit this form as well as any other associated medical bills to the accident insurance company for approval and subsequent payment.